tum-gis/ckan-docker/README.md

 Debug images are available starting from `v0.0.6`.

 > **Warning**: The debug image versions should not be used in a production environment!
-> With debug mode enabled, a visitor to your site could execute malicious commands.
+> With debug mode enabled,a visitor to your site could execute malicious commands.

 Furthermore, for each commit to a [Pull request](https://github.com/tum-gis/ckan-docker/pulls) all image flavors are build.
 These images are published in the